open-webui/docs/docs/tutorial/slim_down.md

 If you deploy this image in a RAM constrained environment, there are a few things you can do do slim down the image.

-On a Raspberry Pi 4 (arm64) with version v0.3.10 this was able to reduce idle memory consumption from >1GB to ~200MB.
+On a Raspberry Pi 4 (arm64) with version v0.3.10 this was able to reduce idle memory consumption from >1GB to ~200MB (as observed with `docker container stats`).

 ## TLDR